 The Importance of Being Earnest has seen four Broadway productions.
 The most recent was a transfer from the Stratford Shakespeare Festival, produced by Roundabout Theater Company.
 The production featured a drag performance by Brian Bedford as Lady Bracknell, and was also directed by Bedford.
 The production was nominated for three Tony Awards.

-Other notable productions include a 1982 production at the National Theatre featuring Judi Dench as Lady Bracknell and Zoe Wanamaker as Gwendolen, a 1993 production at the Aldwych Theatre directed by Nicholas Hytner and starring Maggie Smith as Lady Bracknell, and a production at the Melbourne Theatre Company starring Geoffrey Rush as Lady Bracknell.
-Hytner’s direction explored the possibilities of gay subtext in the text of Earnest.
+Some subsequent productions have chosen to use part or all of Wilde’s earlier four-act manuscript, rather than the condensed three-act play that was performed at the St. James.
+Other notable productions include a 1982 production at the National Theatre featuring Judi Dench as Lady Bracknell and Zoe Wanamaker as Gwendolen, and a 1993 production at the Aldwych Theatre directed by Nicholas Hytner and starring Maggie Smith as Lady Bracknell.
+This production explored the possibilities of gay subtext in the text of Earnest.
+In recent years, some directors have chosen to cast a male actor as Lady Bracknell, with notable examples including Brian Bedford (Roundabout Theatre Company, 2011), David Suchet (London’s Vaudeville Theatre, 2015), and Geoffrey Rush (Melbourne Theatre Company, 2019).

 The Importance of Being Earnest has also enjoyed three feature film adaptations (and many adaptations for television):